KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to try use a proven architecture and then, if necessary, modify a layer or two.
 I ended up not needing to modify it.

-My first step was to try LeNet because that worked will in the sign classification and is a well-known architecture.
+My first step was to try LeNet because that worked well in the sign classification project and is a well-known architecture.

 In order to gauge how well the model was working, I split my image and steering angle data 80/20 into a training and validation set.
-I found that my first model had a higher mean squared error on the training set and a slightly higher mean squared error on the validation (0.0737) set but was coming down for 5 epochs at which point it started to increase.
-The increase in validation error implies that the model is overfitting so throughout my tests, I kept epochs to a count just below the point when validation started increasing.
+I found that my first model had a higher loss on the training set and a slightly higher loss on the validation (0.0737) set but was coming down for 5 epochs at which point it started to increase.
+The increase in validation error implies that the model is overfitting so, throughout my tests, I kept epochs to a count just below the point when validation loss started increasing.

 Cropping the data improved the loss slightly (0.0634) but not enough so I next switched to the NVIDIA architecture.